 Drug Interactions with CNS Depressants: Concomitant administration of zonisamide and alcohol or other CNS depressant drugs has not been evaluated in clinical studies.
 Because of the potential of zonisamide to cause CNS depression, as well as other cognitive and/or neuropsychiatric adverse events, zonisamide should be used with caution if used in combination with alcohol or other CNS depressants.

-Carcinogenesis, Mutagenesis, Impairment of Fertility:
+Carcinogenicity, Mutagenesis, Impairment of Fertility

 No evidence of carcinogenicity was found in mice or rats following dietary administration of zonisamide for two years at doses of up to 80 mg/kg/day.
 In mice, this dose is approximately equivalent to the maximum recommended human dose (MRHD) of 400 mg/day on a mg/m2 basis.
-In rats, this dose is 1 to 2 times the MRHD on a mg/m2 basis.
+In rats, this dose is 1 time to 2 times the MRHD on a mg/m2 basis.

 Zonisamide was mutagenic in an in vitro chromosomal aberration assay in CHL cells.
 Zonisamide was not mutagenic or clastogenic in other in vitro assays (Ames, mouse lymphoma tk assay, chromosomal aberration in human lymphocytes) or in the in vivo rat bone marrow cytogenetics assay.